muzhaqi16/random-quote-generator/README.md

 ## Contributing

 > I would love your contributions at making this repo better and adding new features.
-> To get started at contributing at this repo follow the steps below...
+> To get started at contributing at this repo follow the steps below.

 ### Step 1

-- **Option 1**
 - 🍴 Fork this repo!

 ### Step 2